amarillion/allegro-buildenv-example/README.md

 ## Compiling the example for windows

-To build this example for windows, use:
+To build this example for windows, use the command below.
+Again, this should work regardless of the OS of your host machine.

 ```
 docker run \
 	-v $(pwd):/data \